Meet the team

 Having moved to Manchester from Newcastle-upon-Tyne to study Zoology at university, Laura fell in love with the city and decided to stay after graduating.

-While working in retail, she enjoyed going the extra mile to provide great customer service and now combines these skills with her love for animals and compassionate manner at Manchester Cat Clinic.
+Laura previously worked as a supervisor in retail, where she enjoyed going the extra mile to provide great customer service.
+She now combines these skills with her love for animals and compassionate manner at Manchester Cat Clinic.
+She was one of our first team members when we opened in 2023 and started taking on more responsibility in 2025, including assisting our Practice Manager with managing financial accounts.

 Michelle Flower